 Bee Balm Care

 Growing Bergamot and its care is not difficult.
-Remember, it is sensitive to powdery mildew, especially if planted in a tight space, where there is poor air circulation.
+Remember, it is sensitive to powdery mildew, especially if planted in a tight space with poor air circulation.
 To avoid this, plant bee balm in a spot with good air circulation.

-In the fall, cut the plant so that only a few inches of height left.
+In the fall, cut the plant to a few inches left.
 For bushier growth, pinch off tips of younger growth in the spring.
 Also, care to deadhead fading flowers time to time for a prolific blooming period.

 When growing bergamot, fertilize the plant with all purpose liquid fertilizer twice in a month for adequate growth.